Rocanten/automation-services/README.md

 * requests - for making http requests
 * isodate - for parsing iso dates
 * pytz - for timezones info
+* numpy - for selecting, grouping and other operations with timelog data

 ## Roadmap
 I plan to add some features in the future: